 ARIA will take a while to understand but if your website has dynamic components, you’ll need to learn how to incorporate it into your code.
 The ARIA basics link above provides a great introduction into ARIA.

 With iFrames, you’re embedding content to a page from external sources.
-Think of YouTube videos and advertising scripts you paste into your site.
+Think of YouTube videos and advertising scripts you past into your site.